Canon 5D Mark III vs Nikon D750

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark III and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the 5D Mark III and the D750 have been discontinued, but can regularly be found used on ebay.
 The 5D Mark III was replaced by the Canon 5D Mark IV, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Nikon D750 Manual.
+Further information on the features and operation of the 5D Mark III and D750 can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Nikon D750 Manual.